Raj-Tushal/Spam_Email_Detector/README.md

 2. Clone this repository to your local machine.

-3. Open your terminal and run:
+3. Open your terminal and run: ""pip install scikit-learn""

 4. Then, run the Python file: